In this section

 Although mediation does not involve the Courts, it is conducted within the framework of the law and, as such, both you and your partner are expected to give full and frank disclosure of your financial situations.

 Children are not automatically involved in the mediation but mediators have a special duty to encourage parents to consider their children’s wishes and feelings.
 The mediator can discuss how to talk to your children about the changes that will be happening and how to help them to understand those changes.
 It is important that the views of the children are taken into account in issues that directly involve them.
 The mediators’ Code of Conduct provides that all children and young people aged 10 and above should be offered the opportunity to have their voices heard directly during the mediation.
 We offer child inclusive mediation if you would like your children involved in the mediation process.

 Our policy is to speak to both parties before arranging appointments for mediation to ensure that you both understand the process.
 We will usually then meet you and your partner separately to determine whether mediation is appropriate in your particular case.
 If your case is not suitable for mediation this meeting will constitute a MIAM (Mediation Information and Assessment Meeting) which is generally required before a party can start Court proceedings in relation to a child related or a financial claim on divorce.
-Please contact us to discuss whether we can help you.

 For more information on how mediation works, take a look at the video What is family mediation? by the Family Mediation Council.

 Why use mediation?

 Mediation has a number of advantages over the traditional Court process: